 Costs are combined and compared against annual food turnover in both countries, sourced from Statistics New Zealand Business Demographic statistic and ABARE's Australian Food Statistics.
-A central estimate of NZ\$127 million compliance cost across the two countries is presented in Figure 4.
+A central estimate of NZ\$127 million (A\$117m) cost in meeting the standard across the two countries is presented in Figure 4.
 This is a 10 fold increase on the results of the previous study.
-Reasons for this include it is based on almost double the number of packaged SKUs being affected (37,200), a higher unit cost per SKU (\$2650), and not treating display costs or regulatory costs as zero values.
+Reasons for this include it is based on almost double the number of packaged SKUs being affected (37,200), a higher unit cost per SKU (NZ\$2650, A\$2439), and not treating display costs or regulatory costs as zero values.
 It also reflects wider scope of the proposal with respect to unpackaged foods and explicit allowance for effects on Australian producers and retailers.
 A critical difference from the previous study is in considering how Australian suppliers may also be affected by the specific wording of the proposals, in particular: